mb0/xelf-go/doc/lit_vals.md

 The new `As(Type)` method provides a general conversion mechanism to compatible types.
 The value type must be convertible to the new type, and any actual value conversion must succeed as well.
 The method can help with adding type checking to value mutations.

+We introduced dedicated mutable value types for primitive values.
+That means `Int` is a simple Val and `*IntMut` a Mut. `*Int` should not be used from now on.
+This works still great for simple values input and representation and works well with the new `Val.Mut` and `Val.As` api without surprising corner cases.